 Decisions of the Superior Courts of New South Wales, 1788-1899

 This site was created to publish many of the hidden court records of the superior courts of New South Wales.
 By superior courts, we mean those of the highest jurisdiction in the colony, including the Court of Criminal Jurisdiction (1788-1824), Court of Civil Jurisdiction (1788-1814), and both courts called the Supreme Court (1815-1824, and 1824 to the present).
-The site is presently under construction, and we will be adding new cases.
+We have another page which contains reports of coronial inquests in New South Wales.

 Since work began on this site in 1996, we have expanded the publication of hidden colonial case records to a number of other jurisdictions, which are listed on a separate page.
 This includes Privy Council appeals from the Australian colonies up to 1850.
 A separate team in New Zealand has also published records of over a thousand of its Lost Cases.